Author ORCID Identifier

 Digital Object Identifier (DOI)

 Hill, John, "THE SOUND OF LEADERSHIP: THE SELF-LEADERSHIP STRATEGIES OF LOCAL ACTIVIST MUSICIANS" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 63.